toheart/goanalysis/README.md

 ## 🌟 Project Overview

 **FuncTrace Analyzer** is a professional Go function tracing analysis tool that helps developers deeply understand function call relationships and performance bottlenecks through visualization technologies.
-The system combines the efficient Kratos framework backend with a dynamic Vue.js frontend, providing a complete solution from data collection to 3D visualization.
+The system uses the Kratos microservices framework for the backend and Vue.js for the frontend, providing a complete solution from data collection to 3D visualization.

 ### 🚀 Core Features